Black cowboys: Work

-There were also black women cowboys, though their numbers are unknown, as income was provided to a common household rather than to individual women.
-Women were unlikely to inherit a homestead or continue to work in ranching, as freemen and white ranchers were unlikely to work for a black woman.
+There were Black women cowhands, though their numbers are unknown, as income was provided to a common household rather than to individual women.
+Women were unlikely to inherit a homestead or continue to work in ranching, as freemen and White ranchers were unlikely to work for a Black woman.
+A few Black women cowboys are known by name, including Henrietta Williams Foster, a "legendary" cowhand.
+Johanna July tamed horses and raised cattle.
+There were also other Black women in notable roles in the American West, including Mary Fields, a star route postwoman, and Jane Manning James, who had a farm with her husband.